Kapuzenjoe/simplecover5e/README.md

 - **Hover Label X/Y Offset** — Additional horizontal and vertical offsets (in pixels) applied to the hover label position, allowing fine-tuning to avoid overlap with other UI elements.
 - **Gridless Distance Mode** — Controls how distance is measured on gridless scenes for the hover display: *Center to center*, *Source edge to target center*, or *Edge to edge*.

+- **Gridless Token Shape** — Controls how tokens in gridless scenes are approximated for distance and cover:
+  - *Square* — treats tokens as square footprints, using virtual sub-cells for larger creatures.
+  - *Circular* — treats tokens as circular footprints with octagon sampling for attacker/target and multi-circle layouts for Large and bigger creatures.
+- **Prone Creature Height Adjustment** — Controls how prone creatures are treated when building their 3D prism for cover calculations.
+You can keep their full height, treat them as one size smaller, or halve their height.
+When the **Wall Height** module is active, “Treat as one size smaller” falls back to half height.
 - **Show Cover Debug Lines** — Renders helper segments used during cover evaluation (GM only).
-- **Creature Heights** — Configure the default 3D heights (in feet) for each size category used when treating tokens as prisms for cover.
+- **Creature Heights** — Configure the default 3D heights (in feet / grid units) for each size category used when treating tokens as prisms for cover.

 ### Notes & Limitations